Some unusual data on animals

 Humans can upset this delicate balance but have no regard for how nature will continue and that is a shame.

 One newsletter which I receive is from Sierra Club.
-It held a great article by the name “2019, the year in Critters” and you can read it in this link.
+It held a great article by the name “2019, the year in Critters” and you can read it at this link.
 I have used a couple of things mentioned in this list to dive into the topic a tic deeper.
 Some things are fun and others are interesting or sad.

 Have you heard about the cat fox?

-I love cats and most of my life I could share it with these splendid animals.
+I love cats and for most of my life, I could share it with these splendid animals.
 Whenever I come across information about cats, I will read it.
 This is really interesting as it seems they have found a new species.
 The island of Corsica in the Mediterranean sea belongs to France.

 There are remote areas on Corsica, and that seems to be the habitat of this unusual cat.
 The National Hunting and Wildlife Office has located 16 of these creatures.
-They have a golden striped fur and have an unusual appearance with their ringed tails.
+They have golden striped fur and have an unusual appearance with their ringed tails.
 The most special feature is their canine teeth.

 I think finds like this are exciting and hope they will take care to help protect this new species.
 We already lose so many animals in the world.
 Wikipedia tells us that this species might have been introduced to Corsica in the first millennium of the common era.
-Their ancestors might have been cats from the Middle East and brought to the island by settlers around 6th millennium BC.
+Their ancestors might have been cats from the Middle East and brought to the island by settlers around the 6th millennium BC.

 The ivory tusks smuggling case